akshaysinhaaa/enable-gpu-for-deep-learning/README.md

 - Copy and paste your GPU name into the search bar on NVIDIA's driver download page.
 - Download the latest driver for your GPU:
   - [NVIDIA GPU Driver Download](https://www.nvidia.com/Download/index.aspx)
+- Open it and install with default settings.

 ---